 Fashion Merchandising Full-Time and Adjunct Faculty

 Nancy Miller teaches a variety of undergraduate courses, including, but not limited to, Introduction to the Fashion Business, Textiles, Product Development and Merchandising, and Product Lifecycle Management.
 At the graduate level she teaches Advanced Fashion Merchandising.
 She also coordinates the academic offerings and teaches in LIM College’s summer program for high school students, works with adjunct faculty as a course coordinator, and serves as a faculty advisor to students majoring in Fashion Merchandising.
+In 2019, she was promoted to Assistant Professor.

 Prior to joining LIM College, Professor Miller enjoyed a career that spanned more than 25 years and included work in textile sales management, apparel merchandising, and product development.
 Previous positions include Senior Sales Account Manager for the Royal Carolina Corporation and Waverly Textile Processing, Director of Merchandising for Dr. Denton Childrenswear, and Product Manager for Kingly/Bees & Jam, Inc.